Australia shares end flat on UK election uncertainty; NZ falls for 4th day

 (Updates to close)

-June 9 Australian shares ended little changed on Friday as no clear winner emerged from Britain's parliamentary election.
+June 9 (Reuters) - Australian shares ended little changed on Friday as no clear winner emerged from Britain's parliamentary election.

 The S&P/ASX 200 index was up 0.02 percent, or 1.023 points to 5,677.8 at close of trade.
 For the week, it lost 1.9 percent, its first such loss in three weeks.